AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 import aide_design as ad
 from aide_design import utility as ut from aide_design.play import*

-The following code, determining the bed's minimum flow for fluidization, adheres to the equation in Source 4 in the Fluidization page of the Literature folder (i.e. Fluidization Source 4).
-The code requests the reactor's cross sectional area in order to calculate the fluidization flow rate at the end of the script.

 area_reactor = float(input("\nWhat is the cross sectional area of the fluidized bed reactor, in units of millimeters squared?\n"))*u.mm**2 porosity = float(input("What is the porosity of the sand bed?\n"))